JustFiesta/spring-petclinic/readme.md

 ### Versioning

 Versioning is made using Gradle axion-release plugin.
-Pipeline creates local release and pushes tags into repository using GitHub Credentials.
+Pipeline creates release and pushes tags into repository using GitHub Credentials.

+### Deployment

+Application is deploied with Ansible from Workstation.
+Jenkins connects to it via SSH and runs playbook which deploies fresh containers on webservers with docker compose.

+For deployment to work correctly one needs to create IP address of workstation in Jenkinsfile credentials (workstation-ip) and ssh-copy-id is needed.

+Deployment will remove old containers, pull new image, run application containers and prune system from unsused layers, images, etc.

+For deployment to run one needs to export manually enviroment variable named `RDS_DB` on Workstation, with correct endpoint from AWS Console.